muguira-james/testsre/README.md

 The students are asked to convert input temperatures between:
 Fahrenheit, Celsius, Kelvin and Rankine

 In this case, the app is composed of 2 components and a container.
-The 2 components are: EditAnAnswer and AnAnswer.
-The container is called App.
-The EditAnAnswer component is used to enter temperature conversion information provided by the student.
-EditAnswer is a stand-alone component that checks the student work, edits their results and provides feedback.
+The 2 components are: TemperatureDimension and ProblemItem.
+The container is called Worksheet.
+The TemperatureDimension component is used to enter temperature conversion information provided by the student.
+ProblemItem, which uses the TemperatureDimension component, is a stand-alone component that checks the student work, edits their results and provides feedback.
 Input fields are:

 + An input temperature, of the form: several digits, a decimal point and 1, 2 or more digits.
 + The student must choose a dimension for the input